Birmingham City Council ex-employees win equal pay case

 Birmingham City Council had appealed against a deputy High Court judge's ruling in December last year that the High Court had jurisdiction to determine the claims.

-Appeal judges unanimously ruled Birmingham City Council had failed to establish that the deputy judge's ruling on the 1970 Equal Pay Act was wrong or in any way flawed.'Not right'
+Appeal judges unanimously ruled Birmingham City Council had failed to establish that the deputy judge's ruling on the 1970 Equal Pay Act was wrong or in any way flawed.

 The women, who worked as cooks, cleaners, caterers and care staff, claimed they were excluded from getting the bonuses handed out to employees in traditionally male-dominated jobs.